Rethinking the car insurance buying experience, reducing friction by asking one question at a time with conditional logic to skip what's irrelevant.

 Every key metric improved from Q1 to Q2 2025.

-Beyond the headline numbers: time to quote dropped to around five minutes on average — with one user completing the full flow in under forty seconds.
-Customers who signed up also showed stronger risk profiles than before, a direct result of the smarter flow collecting better quality data.
+Beyond the headline numbers: time to quote dropped to around five minutes on average, with one user finishing in under forty seconds.
+New customers also showed stronger risk profiles, a direct result of the smarter flow collecting better-quality data.

 Novo Quote is live and growing.
-Over 2,500 paying customers since launch — and counting.
+Over 2,500 paying customers since launch, and counting.
 These are monthly subscribers, not free sign-ups.
-Each one represents a genuine commitment to Novo as their auto insurer.

 A note on growth pace.
-Shortly after launch, the team noticed churn — customers signing up but not sticking around.
-In response, Novo pulled back on ad spend and tightened acquisition criteria, deliberately trading volume for quality.
-The 2,500 figure reflects that choice.
-It's a smaller number than aggressive growth would have produced, but these are customers worth keeping.
+Shortly after launch, the team noticed churn: customers signing up but not sticking around.
+In response, Novo pulled back on ad spend and tightened acquisition criteria, trading volume for quality.
+The 2,500 figure reflects that choice: a smaller number than aggressive growth would have produced, but customers worth keeping.

 Reflection

-The question-by-question pattern was the biggest lever — but it wasn't an obvious call.
-It required research to back it up, data to make the case, and stakeholder trust to execute.
-Releasing in phases was the right move: it let us prove the concept on a slice of the flow before committing to a full rebuild.
+The question-by-question pattern was the biggest lever, but not an obvious call.
+It took research to back it up, data to make the case, and stakeholder trust to execute.
+Phasing the release was the right move: it proved the concept on a slice of the flow before committing to a full rebuild.

 What I didn't see coming was the churn.
-After a strong launch quarter, a meaningful number of customers dropped off within the first few months.
-Optimising hard for conversion had a side effect: we were also letting through users who weren't the right fit for Novo's product.
-The team responded by tightening acquisition criteria and pulling back on ad spend — trading volume for quality.
-It was the right call.
-It also sharpened my thinking about what good conversion design actually means: not just getting people through the funnel, but getting the right people through it.
+After a strong launch quarter, a meaningful number of customers dropped off within months.
+Optimising hard for conversion had a side effect: we were letting through users who weren't the right fit.
+The team tightened acquisition criteria and pulled back on ad spend, trading volume for quality.
+It was the right call, and it sharpened my thinking about what good conversion design means: not just getting people through the funnel, but the right people.